 Actually, I haven't seen a single economic milestone that hasn't been reported.

-I watched the news every day.
+I watch the news every day.

-I have three televisions in front of me, and I have one, two, Three, four, five computers in front of me.
+I have three televisions in front of me, and I have one, two, three, four, five computers in front of me.

 I don't see it.

-Well, the other thing is with a quarterly growth figure like that in previous administrations, we might not necessarily have seen a press conference or something along those lines.
+Well, the other thing is, with a quarterly growth figure like that, in previous administrations, we might not necessarily have seen a press conference or something along those lines.

 But I don't think it's fair to say that the economic good news in this country is not being reported.